 Sadness be damned — to say the song is a keeper for James Cohen and the Prairie Roots Rockers would be an understatement; it was featured in the movie Gone Tomorrow and has been a mainstay on the set list ever since.
 “It’s one of the audience’s favourites when we play it live,” he adds.
 “We add a long keyboard solo to it, too, which always goes over well.”

-An alumnus from Hollywood’s prestigious Guitar Institute of Technology, Cohen and his bandmates have performed at Canadian Music Week, the Grey Cup Festival and more.
+An alumnus of Hollywood’s prestigious Guitar Institute of Technology, Cohen and his bandmates have performed at Canadian Music Week, the Grey Cup Festival and more.
 A forthcoming album in the works, while James Cohen and the Prairie Roots Rockers are also set to perform with the Winnipeg Symphony Orchestra in 2021.